Malekkos/Malekkos/README.md

 let What I'm learning at the moment = {
   Data_Analytics: `${https://www.youtube.com/watch?v=PSNXoAs2FtQ&list=PLFKgDpcx51GVhZ3zBB7EGKxyNrvEhyCqs&index=2&t=4560s}`
-    ~ This is mostly for SQL, Python, and Pandas, with the intention of solidying my database knowledge }
+    ~ This is mostly for SQL, Python, and Pandas, with the intention of solidifying my database knowledge }

 let What I'm currently working on = {